 Watching these programs load is one of the most visible instances where you feel slowness of your machine.
 On Windows 10 (and Windows 8/8.1), you can disable programs from loading at startup using the task manager.

-And if you’re cherishing the old Windows 7 or Windows XP, the interface to disable startup programs can be accessed via the msconfig utility.
+And if you’re cherishing the old Windows 7 or Windows XP, the interface to disable startup programs can be accessed via the ‘msconfig’ utility.
+To do so, use the Windows + R keyboard shortcut.
+Type msconfig and hit Enter.

-Your system memory filling up to the brim causes things to slow down on your machine.
-Adding more RAM is one option, but it requires you shell out your hard-earned money.
-A less efficient measure to improve your Windows performance would be increasing the size of the Windows Page File.
+Your system memory filling up to the brim causes things to slow down on your computer.
+Adding more RAM is one option, but it requires you to shell out your hard-earned money.
+A less efficient measure to boost Windows 10 performance would be increasing the size of the Windows Page File.

 How to change Windows Page File size?
 (Read our detailed article on Windows Page File here)